YanjieZe/3D-Diffusion-Policy/ERROR_CATCH.md

                          ~~~^

 This is because no specific opencv-python version, go to 3D-Diffusion-Policy/third_party/gym-0.21.0/setup.py and line 20, add 0 at the end of opencv-python>=3. just like this [issue](https://github.com/YanjieZe/3D-Diffusion-Policy/issues/92)

+- Error: python -m train ...
+Fails with PathNotFoundError Due to Incorrect Current Working Directory.

+Check this [issue](https://github.com/YanjieZe/3D-Diffusion-Policy/issues/152) for a fix.